The person at the center of this case

 Alleged conspiracy to steal trade secrets begins approximately April 2011

-Alleged conspiracy period concludes approximately December 2012
+Alleged conspiracy period ends approximately December 2012

 Federal warrant issued for Wang Hongwei's arrest in U.S. District Court, Southern District of Iowa for conspiracy to steal trade secrets